 Dogs with hip dysplasia frequently experience pain during or after physical activity or appear stiff when awakening in the morning.
 The animal may develop a limp or resist physical activity.
 The condition usually progresses until the animal loses mobility.
 When hip dysplasia becomes apparent in older dogs, owners may mistakenly believe that symptoms represent the normal aging process.

 Hip dysplasia occurs less frequently in medium-sized dogs and rarely in small dogs.
 Though the disease typically affects purebred animals, if a mixed breed inherits the trait from both parents, the dog has a chance of suffering from the condition.
-Realizing that certain dogs have an increased risk toward dysplasia, reputable breeders ensure disease free lineage by having their animals evaluated by a veterinarian.
+Realizing that certain dogs have an increased risk of dysplasia, reputable breeders ensure disease-free lineage by having their animals evaluated by a veterinarian.
 Eventual disease eradication may only occur if breeders continue practicing stringent selective breeding.

 Genetics remains the predominant reason that dogs develop dysplasia.
 An animal may inherit the genes from one or both parents, the dog may or may not develop the problem, however, they carry the genetic information.
 By practicing selective breeding, responsible owners do not breed hip dysplasia carriers.

 Nutrition also plays a part in the development of symptoms of hip dysplasia.
 The joints of overweight dogs endure greater stress.
 If a dog carries dysplasia and becomes overweight, they have an increased risk of exhibiting symptoms.
 Likewise, puppies provided with liberal meals often undergo rapid growth during the first year of life, which also adds stress to the hip joint and encourages malformation.
 Homemade diets lacking in calcium or other minerals might also have an effect on growth and development.

 Physical Activity and Its Role in Hip Dysplasia